hannahdesmond/mastery-curriculum/chapter9/README.md

 end
 ```

-We want our `average` method to work with an array of numbers, so we'll give it one parameter:
+We want the procedure inside `average` to work with an array of numbers, so we'll give it one parameter representing that array of numbers, `scores`.
+That way, when we call `average` we can provide an argument.
+That argument will be accessible (under the temporary name `scores`) to the procedure inside `average`:

 ```eval-ruby
 def average(scores)